Calibration of Macroeconomic Parameters#

 Government expenditures#

-Government spending on goods and services are also set as a share of GDP with the parameter \(\alpha_G\).
+Government spending on goods and services is set as a share of GDP with the parameter \(\alpha_G\).
 We define government spending as: